Before you can reshape or edit a path, you need to select the path’s anchor points, segments, or a combination of both.

 - You can select anchor points from selected or unselected paths.
 Move the Direct Selection tool over the anchor point until the pointer displays a hollow square for unselected and filled square for selected paths in a magnified state, and then click the anchor point.
 Shift-click additional anchor points to select them.

-- (Illustrator only) Select the Lasso tool, and drag around the anchor points.
+- Select the Lasso tool, and drag around the anchor points.
 Shift-drag around additional anchor points to select them.

 - Select the Direct Selection tool and click within 2 pixels of the segment, or drag a marquee over part of the segment.
 Shift-click or Shift-drag around additional path segments to select them.

-- (Illustrator only) Select the Lasso tool , and drag around part of the path segment.
+- Select the Lasso tool , and drag around part of the path segment.
 Shift-drag around additional path segments to select them.

 Select a path or segment using the Selection tool or Direct Selection tool, and do one of the following: